muratk3n/thirdwave/en/README.md

 ---

+C its possible to advocate for opportunities for everyone wout resorting to cuck

+---

 sounds like discrimination, likely an oversight, but not cool

 DW: "Study unveils Facebook gender bias in job ads A new study examined